b-jazz/virtualenv/docs/reference.rst

 .. envvar:: VIRTUAL_ENV_DISABLE_PROMPT

-   Any virtualenv created when this is set to a non-empty value will not have it's :ref:`activate` modify the shell prompt.
+   Any virtualenv activated when this is set to a non-empty value will not have it's :ref:`activate` modify the shell prompt.